qmk/qmk_firmware/docs/en/docs/feature_rgb_matrix.md

 To declare new effects, create a `rgb_matrix_user.inc` file in the user keymap directory or userspace folder.

+!!! note
-?> Hardware maintainers who want to limit custom effects to a specific keyboard can create a `rgb_matrix_kb.inc` file in the root of the keyboard directory, and add `RGB_MATRIX_CUSTOM_KB = yes` to the keyboard level `rules.mk`.
+    Hardware maintainers who want to limit custom effects to a specific keyboard can create a `rgb_matrix_kb.inc` file in the root of the keyboard directory, and add `RGB_MATRIX_CUSTOM_KB = yes` to the keyboard level `rules.mk`.

 To use custom effects in your code, simply prepend `RGB_MATRIX_CUSTOM_` to the effect name specified in `RGB_MATRIX_EFFECT()`.
 For example, an effect declared as `RGB_MATRIX_EFFECT(my_cool_effect)` would be referenced with: